maestrojs/cartographer.js/README.md

 ### Changing The Element Id Attribute

-By default, Cartographer uses 'map-id' as the means to identify and correlate a DOM element to your model.
+By default, Cartographer uses 'data-id' as the means to identify and correlate a DOM element to your model.
 This can be changed as follows:

 	cartographer.config.elementIdentifier